Dushyantgoswami/docs/docs/developers/checkers-rollapp/run-rollapp.md

   --dymint.namespace_id "$NAMESPACE_ID" \
   --dymint.block_time 0.2s
 ```

-### Congrats!
-You are now running a RollApp sequencer
+Congrats!
+You are now running a RollApp sequencer.<br/>
+Next lets see how to interact with our RollApp.